-But we have to be honest: many of Scotlandís mountains are serious undertakings, particularly so in winter conditions, and will require skills and equipment beyond those needed for normal summer hill walking.
+But Scotlandís mountains are a serious environment to be in, particularly so in winter conditions, and getting out to enjoy them requires equipment and skills beyond those needed for normal summer hill walking, biking and on piste skiing.

-Before starting on winter mountaineering you should first make sure your navigation and hillcraft skills are up to scratch under summer conditions and then look to develop those skills so that you are ready for the added challenges of winter.
-Mountaineering Scotland runs specific winter navigation courses, winter skills and avalanche awareness courses to help you gain or improve skills.
+When starting with winter mountaineering it's important to make sure your navigation and hillcraft skills are up to scratch under summer conditions and then look to develop those skills so that you are ready for the added challenges of winter.

 When you get a good day in winter it can be positively ecstatic, but you also have to be prepared for many more days of bad weather.
 Itís not just a case of wrapping up against the cold.
 Low cloud or falling snow can reduce visibility to just a few metres Ė or even less Ė so far more demands are made on your navigational ability.
 Wind, too, is likely to be a factor, and as well as hindering progress or even blowing you over, it can whip up snow to produce white-out conditions even on a sunny day.
 The wind can also blow snow and ice directly into your face, making it impossible to see without goggles.